jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **NB:** `lulucf-table-612.py`  will fetch biomasses (the first two rows in the table) from a precalculated file in *NIR/Table_6.1-2.csv* for the current inventory year.

+### lulucf-table-622.py
+Produce NIR LULUCF Table 6.2-2 for IPCC land use.
+For example:

+	(lukeghg) prompt% lulucf-table-622.py -i /data/projects/khk/ghg/2019/areas/lulucf/results/lulucf_classes_all.txt \
+	                                      -o LULUTable_6.2-2.xlsx -y 2019 \
+					      -u /data/projects/khk/ghg/2019/NIR/LU_table6.2-2_UC_areas.csv

+For historic reasons the land areas are collected directly from *lulucf_classes_all.txt*.
+The uncertainties can be found in *NIR/LU_table6.2-2_UC_areas.csv*.
+Inventory year is 2019 and output file LULUTable_6.2-2.xlsx.

+**NB:** Remember to compare with values in NIR/LU_table6.2-2_areas.csv. lulucf-table-622.py needs to be rewritten so that areas are read directly from NIR/LU_table6.2-2_areas.csv.

 ### lulucf-table-641.py
 Produce NIR LULUCF Table 6.4-1.
 The usage is: